1,000+ Opportunities

 Exhibitions, live performances, workshops, and film series are just a few examples of commonly awarded projects.
 Are Quick and Vision grants still offered?
 Email to [email protected] This field is for validation purposes and should be left unchanged.

-Based on current listing details, eligibility includes: Nonprofit organizations, public agencies, tribal government, and IHEs in New York State.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, public agencies, tribal government, and IHEs in New York State.
+Confirm the full requirements in the official notice before applying.